 Once you’ve made your choice for the best time of day to take pictures, and settled on some images that you’re really proud of you, make sure you take the time to add them to your online portfolio.
 It’s super important for for photographers to build an awesome portfolio, since it’s the number-one way fans and potential clients can get to know you and your work.

 If you don’t have an online portfolio yet, not to worry.
 It’s easy and fast to put together something really professional-looking if you choose the right website builder for the job.
 If you’re just starting out, it’s a good idea to look for one with a free trial.
-That’ll give you some time to play around with different themes and typography, and to set up some galleries, before you take the plunge.
+That’ll give you some time to play around with different templates and typography, and to set up some galleries, before you take the plunge.

 You’ll also want to keep an eye out for an online portfolio that offers built-in client proofing.
 Quick turnaround is important to photography clients, so if you just shot an awesome outdoor portrait shoot, this feature will let you upload watermarked images to a proofing gallery straight from Lightroom for client review.